Infections and allergies are the main causes of an itchy throat and ears.

 - Breathing in steam: People could help ease their congestion by breathing in steam from a bowl of hot water or when they are taking a shower.

 Sinusitis can sometimes develop after a cold and may need treatment with antibiotics.
-The CDC suggest that people use nasal sprays to help relieve the symptoms.
+The

 A person can take several steps to prevent their ears and throat from itching.
 They can do this by preventing the causes of these symptoms.